modmore/docs/en/01_Commerce/v1/05_Products/Price_Types.md

 - Sale: a single price that is only used between two date/times.
 - Sale Percentage: a percentage discount price that is only used between two date/times.
 THe percentage price is useful for in a Matrix, as it will cascade from the matrix/row/column to each individual product.
 - Quantity: lets you set multiple prices where the returned price is based on the quantity on the order item.
+- User: lets you enter usernames and set the price for each.
+(Added in v1.1)
+- UserGroup: lets you select usergroups and set the price for each.
+(Added in v1.1)

 They are not shown right away; you first need to enable their respective modules at Configuration > Modules.